righttrianglesrkewl3/Hand_Sanitizer_Clorox_Wipe_Detector/README.md

 ## ***Urgent:*** Seeking a position as a software engineer in the Deep Learning/Computer Vision field.

-## Please contact me at for additional information kjzehnder@gmail.com if you are impressed by this project and feel that I could add value to your company.
+## Please contact me at kjzehnder@gmail.com for additional information if you are impressed by this project and feel that I could add value to your company.
 Thanks in advance.

-***Note: Please see citations section at the bottom of this page***

 ## 1. Hand Sanitizer Clorox Wipes Detector ([click to view project code](SANITIZER/))